appsmithorg/appsmith/contributions/ClientSetup.md

 1. Run `yarn`
 2. Run `yarn start`

-🎉 Your appsmith client is now running on https://dev.appsmith.com.
+🎉 Your Appsmith client is now running on https://dev.appsmith.com.

     This URL must be opened with https and not have the port 3000 in it

 Your client is pointing to the cloud staging server https://release-api.appsmith.com

-#### If you would like to hit a different appsmith server:
+#### If you would like to hit a different Appsmith server:
 - Change the API endpoint in the Nginx configuration files (`app/client/docker/templates/nginx-linux.conf.template` or `app/client/docker/templates/nginx-mac.conf.template`).
 - Run `start-https.sh` script again.
 - Run